h7mei/monikers/README.md

 ---

 **Note**: This is a multiplayer implementation of the classic Monikers game.
 Players use their phones to join via QR codes while the host manages the game on desktop.
+The game now uses Pusher for reliable real-time communication instead of Server-Sent Events.